 My Mama’s Dressing

 This recipe is, with minor modifications, my mother’s recipe for cornbread dressing.
-Now my mama is the undisputed Queen of Southern Cornbread Dressing Makers.
+Now, my mama is the undisputed Queen of Southern Cornbread Dressing Makers.

-She holds the title and everyone in the family knows it.
-We’re all crazy about her dressing and she always makes far more than is needed to feed the crowd because everyone wants to take the leftovers home.
+She holds the title, and everyone in the family knows it.
+We’re all crazy about her dressing, and she always makes far more than is needed to feed the crowd because everyone wants to take the leftovers home.

 When BeeBop and I were newly married and living far away from our southern home, Mama wrote down her dressing recipe and mailed it to me to use for our very first Thanksgiving together.

-If you want to treat your family to some authentic southern cornbread dressing, just give my recipe a try.
+If you want to treat your family to some authentic Southern cornbread dressing, just give my recipe a try.

-- Broth (Homemade turkey broth, chicken broth, or chicken stock is best but purchased is okay, too.)
+- Broth — Homemade turkey broth, chicken broth, or chicken stock is best, but purchased is okay, too.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

 How to Make Southern Cornbread Dressing